Synonyms and other taxonomic changes

 ) is slightly smaller, usually darker, and forewing subterminal band is wavier, with alternating pinched and expanded sections.

 ) is much smaller, darker, and has a more northern distribution [doesn't occur in southern United States]

 several other Tolype

-species occur in the southwest and in western Canada (compare images
+species occur in the southwest and in western Canada (compare images of 4 species

 Caterpillars of three other eastern Tolype species have yellow and orange spots on the black intersegmental bar, and feed on leaves of coniferous trees.